 As reported by the Wall Street Journal in 2007, naturalization through a grandparent’s residency was growing in popularity, especially among Israelis.
 The paper reported that in “the first nine months of the 2006 – 2007 fiscal year, which began Oct.
 1, 2006, the U.S. immigration agency processed nearly 4,000 applications for citizenship through grandparents, compared with about 2,000 for all of fiscal 2003 – 2004.”

-One benefit in having your children become U.S. citizens is the U.S. child tax credit that you will become eligible to receive.
+One benefit of having your children become U.S. citizens is the U.S. child tax credit that you will become eligible to receive.
 However, no matter what your motivation, if you want assistance in applying for citizenship for your children call my office so that we can explore all your legal options.